-A new study by Citigroup released last week finds that economic impact of systemic racism has cost the U.S. a whopping $16 trillion.
+Systemic racism has cost the U.S. a whopping $16 trillion, A new study by Citigroup released last week finds out.
 That’s right, the U.S. could have been $16 trillion richer if it not for racial inequality which has economically impacted Black Americans for over the past 20 years.

 Systemic racism is costing the U.S. trillions

 In recent months we as a society have become much more aware of the injustices that Black Americans face in our country.
 The Black Lives Matter movement has brought many of the issues caused by systemic racism to the fore with recent protests and rallies pushing back against these injustices and crimes against Black Americans.
 From the killing of innocent unarmed Black men and women such as George Floyd and Breonna Taylor, and the mass incarceration of people of color (POC) to economic inequality such as POC receiving lower wages from their white co-workers, recent months have shone a light on the effects of systemic racism in the U.S.

 When people talk of racism, many white people will claim it’s a thing of the past.
 “Racism is over,” they’ll say.
 “It ended long ago,” as if the Civil Right movement was centuries ago and not merely 70 years, with many who fought in the movement still alive today.
 The system wants you to forget.
 They want you to believe that it “was so long ago, but we’re past that now” so you won’t go take a closer look at the issue and the world around you today.

 But a closer look reveals that racism is far from over and its effects have deep and lasting consequences for Black Americans and their quality of life.

 The effects of systemic racism on Black Americans